DEV-learn-co-students/hs-pre-assessment-intro-banana-batch/README.md

 ### Resources

-If you don't have experience with Ruby familiarize yourself with the language by playing through the Codecademy course: http://www.codecademy.com/en/tracks/ruby
++ If you don't have experience with Ruby familiarize yourself with the language by playing through the [Codecademy Ruby course](http://www.codecademy.com/en/tracks/ruby).

-Make sure you are comfortable using the terminal and basic command line navigation.
++ Make sure you are comfortable using the terminal and basic command line navigation.

-Here is a video from Avi, the Dean of The Flatiron School: http://flatiron-videos.s3.amazonaws.com/ironboard/command-line-basics.mp4
+  * Here is a [video tutorial](http://flatiron-videos.s3.amazonaws.com/ironboard/command-line-basics.mp4) from Avi, the Dean of The Flatiron School.

-And a text tutorial: https://github.com/flatiron-school-curriculum/bash-tutorial-public

-Check out these instructions for forking and cloning labs from Github: https://github.com/flatiron-school-curriculum/hs-github-fork-clone-public
+  * We've also provided a text tutorial in the Resources section that you can access from the left navigation bar.

++ You'll need to fork and clone the Ruby assessments and we've provided instructions in the Resources.

++ When you are ready, go to the Assessments section, fork and clone the Ruby labs from Github and work through the tests.
-Fork and clone these Ruby labs from Github.
-Get the tests passing and then submit pull requests so we can check out your work.
+  * Once you have the tests passing, submit pull requests so we can check out your work.
+We've provided instructions on creating pull requests in the Ruby Basics Pre-Test.

 Ruby Basics Pre-Test: https://github.com/flatiron-school-curriculum/hs-ruby-assessment-public